vortexntnu/vortex-asv/README.md

 ## System Overview

-The following diagram illustrates the structure of the main nodes in the project:
+The following diagram illustrates the structure of the system:

 ![System Overview](docs/ros2_graph.png)